gristlabs/grist-core/documentation/develop.md

 Also some options that may interest you:
  - `GREP_TESTS="pattern"` in order to filter the tests to run, for example: `GREP_TESTS="Boot" yarn test:nbrowser`
+ - `VERBOSE=1` in order to view logs when a server is spawned (especially useful to debug the end-to-end and backend tests)
  - `SERVER_NODE_OPTIONS="node options"` in order to pass options to the server being tested, for example: `SERVER_NODE_OPTIONS="--inspect --inspect-brk" GREP_TESTS="Boot" yarn test:nbrowser` to run the tests with the debugger (you should close the debugger each time the node process should stop)